Martyna-krawczyk/nature-cycle-marketplace/README.md

 ## Description
 ### Purpose
-The purpose of this application is to connect people with a bike to sell, to people looking to buy a second-hand bike - specifically, children's bikes.
+The purpose of this application is to connect people with a bike to sell, to people looking to buy a bike - specifically, second hand children's bikes.

 ### Functionality
 The application is accessible from any internet browser and is designed to be an easy-to-use application for even the non-tech-savviest of parents.